DerelictOrg/DerelictIL/README.md

 DerelictIL
 ==========

-A dynamic binding to the [DevIL][1] library for the D Programming Language.
+A dynamic binding to version 1.7.8 of the [DevIL][1] library for the D Programming Language.

 For information on how to build DerelictIL and link it with your programs, please see the post [Using Derelict][2] at The One With D.